-Witon Engineering underwent a change of management at the end of 2016 when second-generation owner and managing director Ian Sheldon retired.
-The firm is now run by Ian's son-in-law Tom Courtney, who is the general manager and Ian's daughters, directors Hayley Neate and Gemma Courtney.
-Operations still predominantly centre on precision turned parts production on CNC lathes, the cam multi-spindle auto shop having closed in 2018.
-Two 3-axis, vertical-spindle machining centres are also in use.
+Witon Engineering underwent a change of management at the end of 2016 when second-generation owner and managing director lan Sheldon retired.
+The firm is now run by lan's son-in-law Tom Courtney, who is general manager, alongside Sheldon's daughters, Hayley Neate and Gemma Courtney, who are both directors.
+Operations still predominantly centre on precision turned parts production using CNC lathes, the cam multi-spindle auto shop having closed in 2018.
+Two three-axis, vertical-spindle machining centres are also in use.

-Large batch runs are the norm: one electrical connector part is produced at a rate of 100,000 per month and even one of the machining centres is currently completing a contract for 500,000-off prismatic components.
+Large batch runs are the norm: Witon Engineering produces one electrical connector part at a rate of 100,000 per month, and even one of the machining centres is currently completing a contract for 500,000-off prismatic components.

-Mrs Neate commented, "We are keeping Witon Engineering basically on the same trajectory, with the accent on turning and long periods of unattended running of our bar autos during the day and to the end of a twilight shift finishing at 12.30 am every weekday.
+Says Neate: "We are keeping Witon Engineering basically on the same trajectory, with the accent on turning and long periods of unattended running during the day through to the end of a twilight shift finishing at 00:30 every weekday.

-"The onset of the pandemic reduced business early on, especially as work for the automotive sector, traditionally a large proportion of our business, was badly affected.
-However, we have gained extra contracts in other sectors to compensate, such as parts for lubrication systems and household goods.

-"When the automotive work returns, our production throughput will be at a record high and we will carry on investing in top quality plant like Citizen lathes to meet the demand."
+"The onset of the pandemic reduced business early on, especially as work for the automotive sector, traditionally a large proportion of our business, was badly affected," she continues.
+"However, we have gained extra contracts in other sectors to compensate, such as parts for lubrication systems and household goods.
+When the automotive work returns, our production throughput will be at a record high and we will carry on investing in top quality plant like Citizen lathes to meet demand."